Hyperthyroidism, also known as hyperthyreosis manifests when the thyroid glands are producing excessive amount of thyroid hormone – thyroxine.

 4 :: Thyroid Scan: To check for thyroid over-activity.

-5 :: Ultrasound thyroid: To check for nodules or lumps.
+5 :: Ultrasound of thyroid: To check for nodules or lumps.

 6 :: Radioactive iodine uptake test: To check for Iodine absorption.